ianhyzy/blog.ian.gay/_posts/2019-05-30-home-automation.md

   - technology
 ---

+<p>This guide is a work-in-progress.
+Some parts may be out of date or not available yet.</p>{: .notice--primary}

 # Intro
 I've setup everything in my home to talk to everything else, which is no small feat.
 I have my media center, lights, music, switches, and more controlled with Home Assistant.
 Sonarr and Radarr download and organize movies & TV shows that Plex then streams to any device.
 I can press one button on my universal remote to dim the lights and turn on my TV and soundbar to the right input to start a movie.
 This is what it takes to make that happen.